-This homemade jam isn’t completely sugar free as it does use a little honey to soften the zingyness of the berries, but it really celebrates the flavour of Summer without packing in the sugar.
+Of course this homemade jam isn’t completely sugar free as it does use a little honey to soften the zingyness of the berries, but it is natural sweetness which really celebrates the flavour of Summer without packing in the sugar.

-This recipe does not make traditional sticky jam as this requires high levels of sugar which these days more and more people are trying to avoid, think of it as a Summer Berry Spread.
+This recipe doesn’t make a traditional sticky jam, as this requires high levels of sugar which these days more and more people are trying to avoid.
+Better to think of it as a Summer Berry Spread.
 Jam making is one of the simple pleasures of the Summer season.
 There is nothing more satisfying than a stack of freshly filled jam jars on your kitchen counter, and it’s a perfect way to use up any soft fruit before it goes to waste.

 Sugar Free Homemade Jam Ingredients